 Remote Keyless Entry has two communication types.
-In passive keyless entry and start (PKES), the communication relies on bidirectional challenge-response schemes which provide the potential for replay attacks.
+In passive keyless entry and start (PKES), the communication relies on bidirectional challenge-response schemes which provides the potential for replay attacks.
 In remote keyless entry (RKE), the communication relies on unidirectional data transmission from the remote control embedded within the key.
-Both communication types create potential for side-channel attacks.
+Both communication types create a potential for sidechannel attacks.

-THE AUTOMOTIVE CYBER ATTACKS IMPLICATIONS
+THE AUTOMOTIVE CYBERATTACKS